GoogleFeud/ts-runtime-checks/README.md

 };
 ```

-If the `discriminatedObjAssert` parameter is set to true, then the properties of objects that contain a literal string or number will not be validated.
+If the `discriminatedObjAssert` parameter is set to true, then if you have a discriminated object (object which has a literal property), only the literal property will be validated.
 Use this if you have already validated the source or if you know that it's correct.

 ### Destructuring